Why Do Rugby Players Dive? (Find Out Why These Players Dive During The Game!)

 The referee has the power to decide a penalty try in the game of rugby.
 If he sees that the defending team’s misconduct has prevented a try, he has the power to award a penalty try to the attacking team in both rugby league and rugby union.
 Regardless of where the offense took place on the pitch, penalty tries are usually given under the posts.
 The referee applies the standard that a try “probably” would have been scored in rugby union.
 The referee does not necessarily need sure certainty that a try would have been scored.

-However, in rugby league, if the referee noticed that the unfair play of the defending team has led to a try-scoring success, he may then award a penalty try in his opinion in the rugby league.
+However, in rugby league, if the referee notices that the unfair play of the defending team has led to a try-scoring success, he may then award a penalty try in his opinion in the rugby league.
 In rugby union, seven points are awarded to the attacking team from a penalty try, with no conversion being attempted.
 However, in rugby league, eight points are awarded to the attacking team from a penalty try if as the ball is being ground, the defending team makes an unfair play.

-After the “try” has been awarded, the next thing is a conversion attempt, just in-line where the attacking team scored a try, and then lastly, from in front of the posts, a penalty kick would be taken.
+After the “try” has been awarded, the next thing is a conversion attempt, just in line where the attacking team scored a try, and then lastly, from in front of the posts, a penalty kick would be taken.
 After a try has been scored, any foul play results in the award of another penalty awarded on the halfway mark in rugby union.
 An eight-point try and a penalty try are two distinct results with the 8-point try being scarcely seen in the present rugby game.

 Conversion